samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 Decentralized digital currencies have already gone a long way to solving some of the periphery issues surrounding peer to peer transaction, security, lowering friction charges and faster transaction times and no single point of failure.

-The TFT is the driver to providing a practical greener, cost effective and locally distributed solution.
+The TFT together with the TF ecosystem provides a greener more cost effective and locally distributed solution.

 ### What are the ThreeFold Foundation’s objectives for the TFT?

-The Foundation’s long term objective is to promote and market the TFT firmly into the mainstream as a payment instrument used to purchase IT and other services.
+The Foundation will promote and market the The TF Grid and TFT firmly into the mainstream as a payment instrument used to purchase IT and other services.
 We seek to:

 * Create an alternative currency with intrinsic value rooted in real assets.
 * Give TFTs a designated utility by linking the TFTs directly to the growth of the Internet.